wleopach/conjugate/docs/examples/bandit.md

 Helper functions:

 - sampling from the true distribution of given arm
-- create the statistics required for Bayesian update of exponential gamma model
+- create the statistics required for Bayesian update of Binomial-Beta model
 - single step in the Thompson sampling process

 ```python